samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 1 hour

 You touch a willing creature.
-For the duration, the target’s movement is unaffected by [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain), and spells and other magical effects can neither reduce the target’s Speed nor cause the target to have the [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition) or [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) conditions.
+For the duration, the target's movement is unaffected by [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain), and spells and other magical effects can neither reduce the target's Speed nor cause the target to have the [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition) or [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) conditions.
 The target also has a Swim Speed equal to its Speed.

 In addition, the target can spend 5 feet of movement to automatically escape from nonmagical restraints, such as manacles or a creature imposing the [Grappled](/sources/dnd/free-rules/rules-glossary#GrappledCondition) condition on it.